 Bias Incident/Hate Crime

-Students, staff and faculty of the University who have experienced sexual abuse, dating violence, sexual harassment and/or stalking can receive support by contacting the Campus Victim Advocate.
+UW Oshkosh students, faculty and staff who have experienced sexual abuse, dating violence, sexual harassment and/or stalking can receive support by contacting the Campus Victim Advocate.
 The Campus Violence Prevention Program (CVPP) is a campus and community partnership that provides free and confidential legal, medical and personal advocacy.
-Our Victim Advocate assists with: reporting to authorities, safety planning, restraining orders and support services.
+The Campus Victim Advocate can be reached at (920) 424-2061 where they assist with: